TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/NodeJS/Package/README.md

   <dt>InterProcessInteractionFailedError</dt>
   <dd>
-    Intended to be used when the interaction between NodeJS processed is not going as expected.
+    Intended to be used when the interaction between NodeJS processes is not going as expected.
-    Could be actual for the Electron.js where the main process and render process exchanging by data.
+    Could be actual, for example, for the Electron.js where the main process and render process are exchanging by the data.
   </dd>

   <dt>InvalidConsoleCommandError</dt>